Construction inspections: Best practices to avoid rework and deliver your projects on time

 A construction management app like Fieldwire can simplify the inspection process, reducing stress or unnecessary steps for your teams.

 With Fieldwire, you can quickly survey and record content through tasks to report your findings to the appropriate team members, helping ensure that every aspect of the project is built to plan.
-Be consistent

 By conducting inspections with the same criteria each time, contractors can ensure nothing is forgotten and that the inspection is thorough.
 With Fieldwire, construction teams can create template checklists to drive quality and consistency when conducting inspections.